Low productivity and long hours characterize modern British office culture

 Read more: What is the employee experience?

-There are a multitude of factors that influence employee engagement levels, but the way in which organisations show appreciation for and recognise each other’s workplace achievements is a key component.
+There are a multitude of factors that influence employee engagement levels, but the way in which organizations show appreciation for and recognize each other’s workplace achievements is a key component.